Programmer25X/The-Departed/README.md

 ## Overview
 'The Departed' is a horror game set in a world where supernatural and paranormal activity frequently occurs.
 In the game, the player will explore a variety of locations, including cemeteries and haunted houses, to exorcise phantoms and restore balance to the natural order.
-For three months, I worked alongside other aspiring game developers, using *Unity*, *Visual Studio* and *GitHub* for version control to create our game.
+For three months, I worked alongside other game development students, using *Unity*, *Visual Studio* and *GitHub*, for version control, to create our game.

 ## Current Game Features
-- One fully functional level
+- On functional level
 - Players can freely explore the environment and complete mandatory objectives
 - A working inventory system for item management, allowing the player to select and use gathered items
-- A functional HUD
+- A functional heads-up display (HUD)
-- An enemy AI that detects, pursues, chases or flees from the player
+- An enemy AI that detects, chases or flees from the player character
-- A torch mechanic, allowing the player to emit a light from their torch, which can deter the enemy AI away if shone upon within a certain range
+- A torch mechanic, allowing the player character to emit a light from their torch, which can deter the enemy AI away

 ## My Contributions
-- Scripted the enemy AI's FSM
+- Scripted the enemy AI's finite state machine (FSM)
 - Designed, animated and scripted the HUD
 - Developed the torch mechanic
 - Developed the inventory system
+- Developed the level manager and objectives

 ## Team Members
-* Alfie Oatley
+* Alfie Oatley - Level designer, GUI designer snd programmer
-* Kingsly Coke
+* Kingsly Coke - UI designer and programmer

 ## Tools & Languages